Why Private Real Estate Debt Appeals to Passive Investors

 In most private lending deals, the debt investor holds a senior lien, which means they get paid before equity investors in the event of a default or sale.

 This priority status offers added protection.
 While no investment is risk-free, real estate debt opportunities often come with conservative loan-to-value (LTV) ratios and defined exit strategies that mitigate downside exposure.
+You’re not just hoping for appreciation.
+You’re getting paid based on legal loan agreements, secured by real property.

 1. Diversification Without Overhead